autoSteve/acMqtt/README.md

 - Get Home Assistant talking to CBus, with MQTT discovery to eliminate any manual CBus config in HA
 - Return to previously set lighting levels when a 'turn on' command is issued in HA
 - Optionally include Philips Hue hub devices in CBus scenes, like having 'All Off' from a button or using AC visualisations
-- Optionally Panasonic air conditioners and ESPHome sensors for temperature and relative humidity integrated with the CBus Automation Controller (example .yaml files are for this.)
+- Optionally Panasonic air conditioners via ESPHome
+- Optionally ESPHome sensors for temperature and relative humidity (example .yaml files are for this.)
+- Optionally Airtopia I/R blasters

 The pieces of the puzzle include:
 - Home Assistant 'HAOS' running somewhere.
 Home Assistant 'Core' as a container is not enough, as add-ins are required to get a MQTT broker going (but you could use a separately installed MQTT broker elsewhere on your network and use 'core').
 HA Cloud talks to Google Assistant/Alexa, so a subscription is required if you want that.